Novak Djokovic 'supported by all Serbians' but reputation takes a hit in the Balkans | DW | 06.01.2022

 A similar tone was struck by Aleksandar Stankovic of the state Croatian Radio and Television (HRT), one of the best-known and most influential journalists in Croatia and the Western Balkans region.
 He commented on Djokovic's stance on the coronavirus vaccination on Facebook: "A top athlete who makes an idiot of himself.
 There's strong competition, but one in particular is trying hard at the moment."

 There was little in the way of sympathy from Djokovic's long-time friend and rival Rafael Nadal, either.
-When asked about it during the warmup Melbourne Summer Set tournament, Nadal stressed the importance of being vaccinated and that the rules are the same for everybody: no vaccination, no entry.
+When asked about the situation during the warmup Melbourne Summer Set tournament earlier this week, Nadal stressed the importance of being vaccinated and that the rules are the same for everybody: no vaccination, no entry.

 "I believe in what the people who know about medicine say, and if the people say that we need to get vaccinated, we need to get the vaccine," Nadal said.
 "In some way I feel sorry for him.
 But at the same time, he knew the conditions many months ago, so he makes his own decision."